-The Department is pursuing claims for insurance coverage of its Portland Harbor defense costs and any future liabilities for cleanup costs and natural resource damages.
-These claims are based on commercial general liability insurance policies the State held from 1968 to 1972 that listed the Department as an additional insured.
-These insurance carriers have agreed to participate in funding the Department's defense in Portland Harbor proceedings but have reserved their rights to deny indemnity coverage.
-In June 2019, the State executed a settlement agreement with several insurers regarding their obligation to pay for most of the Department's defense costs through 2024.
+The State has pursued claims for insurance coverage of its Portland Harbor defense costs and expects to make additional insurance claims in the future for its eventual liabilities for cleanup costs and NRD.
+These claims are based on commercial general liability insurance policies that the State held between 1968 and 1972 and on insurance policies that listed the Department and ODOT as additional insureds.
+The State has executed a settlement agreement with several of its insurers regarding their obligation to pay for most of the State's defense costs through 2024, but the insurers have reserved their rights to deny indemnity coverage.